Best Mattress 2026

 “I found the double poly foam construction produced a firm, supportive feel.
 Though you’re likely to sink into its top layer of memory foam, this sinkage is somewhat curbed by the taut poly foam transition layer.
 This means most folks are going to be positioned more “on top” of the structure than “in” it.” – Nichole Mondshein, lead reviewer and mattress tester

-The flagship Original mattress is sturdy and supportive enough to support folks whose musculature needs rest after a long workout, making it our pick for the best twin mattress for athletes.
-Like a team’s MVP, the Bear Original shines on several performance fronts.
-It received a 4 out of 5 or higher in cooling, edge support, motion isolation, and responsiveness.
+• The Bear Original mattress is sturdy and supportive enough for folks whose muscles need rest after a long workout, making it our pick for the best twin mattress for athletes.

 A woman lying next to a bin full of water on the Bear Original mattress.
 She's seeing how much the water moves with her to measure the bed's motion isolation.